-A team of experts is available for onsite evaluation of efficiency of existing treatment processes or desk top study of proposed plants.
+We provide a great range of water treatment plant investigatory and advisory services associated with water treatment processes to improve drinking water quality.
+Our team of experts are available for both onsite evaluation of efficiency of existing treatment processes or ‘desktop’ studies of proposed plants.

-- Consultative services for evaluation and troubleshooting of existing treatment plant processes on water treatment issues, such as chemical dosing points, filter optimisation and dealing with sudden water quality changes and seasonal variation.
+- The evaluation and troubleshooting of existing water treatment plant processes on water treatment issues, such as chemical dosing points, filter optimisation and dealing with sudden water quality changes and seasonal variation.

 - Expert scientific evaluation of requirements for new or retro-fitted drinking water treatment plants including pilot scale evaluations, monitoring schemes and disinfection requirements.